automl/GenericWrapper4AC/README.md

 See the docstrings and the examples for more details.

+### NOTE

+For debugging reasons, the generic wrapper will not delete the output files of your algorithm if your algorithm crashed (or failed in any way).
+If your algorithm crashes very often, this can fill up your file system quickly.

 ## Requirements

 Since we use the `runsolver` to limit resources, the generic wrapper can only be used on Linux systems.